shaishguni/dj4e/README.md

 ```

-After that your are good to go.
+After that you good to go.

 <hr/>